What are warts?

 - If your child has a wart on their hands or feet, keep it covered when in a public place.

-When does a wart need to be seen by a doctor?
+When does a wart need to be seen by a health-care provider?

 - warts develop on the genital area or around the anus